Puget Sound Nutrient General Permit

 Permit issuance

 We issued the first Puget Sound Nutrient General Permit on Dec.
 1, 2021, effective on Jan.
 1, 2022.
-You can find all of the permit documents below.
 The fact sheet and appendices provide the technical basis for the permit.
 The Response to Comments is an appendix to the fact sheet that addresses comments submitted during the public comment period.

 Help applying for coverage, finding or completing forms, or drafting public notices